nareshns2004/Software_Design_Architecture/Software_Design_Architecture_Notes/Low_Level_Design_Notes/03_UML_Diagrams/02_Basic_Principles_Background/02_Model_Views_Diagrams/README.md

 This is the job of the analyst.
 The process of analysis produces a specification that comes from the model and other representations.
 The analyst works with knowledge carriers, such as customers, users, and domain experts:

- * Facts are obtained by collaboration between analysts and domain experts in which knowledge carriers contribute domain knowledge and analysts contribute methodological knowledge.
+ * Facts are <b>obtained</b> by collaboration between analysts and domain experts in which knowledge carriers contribute domain knowledge and analysts contribute methodological knowledge.
- * Facts are represented in diagrams and documents, which are usually prepared by the analyst.
+ * Facts are <b>represented</b> in diagrams and documents, which are usually prepared by the analyst.
- * Facts are verified only by knowledge carriers, since they alone can decide if the presented facts are correct.
+ * Facts are <b>verified</b> only by knowledge carriers, since they alone can decide if the presented facts are correct.
 Verification is absolutely essential.
 Without it we might have pretty diagrams, but the probability is high that the facts represented are faulty.
 In simple terms: development of a model without verification is absolutely worthless!

 ## Practical Tips